liuguoyou/MobileSAM-pytorch/README.md

 ## Model Aggregation

-Noticed that our trained model is only the <b>image encoder</b> part of the whole MobileSAM model.
+Note that our trained model is only the <b>image encoder</b> part of the whole MobileSAM model.
 To aggregate the trained encoder with freezed prompt encoder and mask decoder, please run:

 ```
 python model_aggregation.py --ckpt <pth_path> --save_model_path <save_path> --save_model_name <model_name>